How to create an escape the classroom game - Free lesson examples

 Choices to make in a classroom escape room

-The first thing you need to know is that the goal isn’t always to escape the classroom.
+The first thing you need to know is that the goal isn’t always to escape from the classroom.
 You can change the goal to anything you want.
 More important is that students can’t finish the game if they don’t find the right clues or can’t solve the riddles.
 Here’s a list with breakout goals:

 - Escape the classroom